 We have many ENERGY STAR®-rated water heaters to pick from and we specialize in water heater installation.
 Plus, we stand behind our services with a 100% Satisfaction Guarantee for a year.*

 Howard from Service Experts came to fix our hot water heater.
 He walked us through ordering all the parts which were under warranty, he was punctual, and worked quickly.
 In addition to giving us back hot water he was so personable.
 He talked to my kids the whole time and pretended to be Olaf from Frozen while they pretended to be Anna and Elsa.
 Great plumber and great person!
 Thank you!

 If you find out your water heater is leaking, shut off your home’s water valve.
 It’s normally situated in your basement, close to your furnace or water heater, or under your kitchen sink.

-Then contact BW/Cook Service Experts Heating & Air Conditioning at 574-218-6404 immediately.
-Even a small leak can cause significant damage to your home.
+Then reach BW/Cook Service Experts at 574-218-6404 immediately.
+Even a minor leak can cause significant damage to your home.

 A leaky tank may be indicating it’s time for a new water heater.

 Not getting anyor not enough warm water out of your tap?
 If you have a gas water heater, there could be an issue with the pilot light.

 If you don’t know how to investigate this, call us.
 We’ll manage the problem.

 Insufficient hot water may also be a sign that your water heater is on its last leg and needs to be replaced.